Wilderness Immersion

 Yoga and Earth-Based Movement

 We will practice a variety of mindful movement practices in the morning, from yoga asana to how we traverse the landscape with keener awareness.
-This will include barefoot walking and letting our senses guide us.
+This may include: barefoot walking and letting our senses guide us.
 We will also experience the practice of sit spot—building committed relationship with place—and related elements like fox walking, owl eyes, and clear vision.

 Plant Walks